Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 Let us split a shape according to a specified criterion.

 ~~~~~
-//creation of new tools for geometry splitting by a specified //criterion.
+//creation of new tools for geometry splitting by a specified criterion.
-Handle(MyTools_SplitSurfaceTool) MySplitSurfaceTool =
+Handle(MyTools_SplitSurfaceTool) MySplitSurfaceTool = new MyTools_SplitSurfaceTool;
-new MyTools_SplitSurfaceTool;
-Handle(MyTools_SplitCurve3DTool) MySplitCurve3Dtool =
+Handle(MyTools_SplitCurve3DTool) MySplitCurve3Dtool = new MyTools_SplitCurve3DTool;
-new MyTools_SplitCurve3DTool;
-Handle(MyTools_SplitCurve2DTool) MySplitCurve2Dtool =
+Handle(MyTools_SplitCurve2DTool) MySplitCurve2Dtool = new MyTools_SplitCurve2DTool;
-new MyTools_SplitCurve2DTool;

-//creation of a tool for splitting the shape and initialization of //that tool by shape.
+//creation of a tool for splitting the shape and initialization of that tool by shape.
 TopoDS_Shape initShape
 MyTools_ShapeDivideTool ShapeDivide (initShape);

-//setting of work precision for splitting and maximum allowed //tolerance.
+//setting of work precision for splitting and maximum allowed tolerance.
 ShapeDivide.SetPrecision(prec);
 ShapeDivide.SetMaxTolerance(MaxTol);

-//setting of new splitting geometry tools in the shape splitting //tools
+//setting of new splitting geometry tools in the shape splitting tools
-Handle(ShapeUpgrade_FaceDivide) FaceDivide =
+Handle(ShapeUpgrade_FaceDivide) FaceDivide = ShapeDivide->GetSplitFaceTool();
-ShapeDivide-GetSplitFaceTool();
-Handle(ShapeUpgrade_WireDivide) WireDivide =
+Handle(ShapeUpgrade_WireDivide) WireDivide = FaceDivide->GetWireDivideTool();
-FaceDivide-GetWireDivideTool();
-FaceDivide-SetSplitSurfaceTool(MySplitSurfaceTool);
-WireDivide-SetSplitCurve3dTool(MySplitCurve3DTool);
-WireDivide-SetSplitCurve2dTool(MySplitCurve2DTool);
+FaceDivide->SetSplitSurfaceTool(MySplitSurfaceTool);
+WireDivide->SetSplitCurve3dTool(MySplitCurve3DTool);
+WireDivide->SetSplitCurve2dTool(MySplitCurve2DTool);

 //setting of the value criterion.
  ShapeDivide.SetValCriterion(val);